Death Wishes: An Act of Love

 Because it’s nicer to leave answers than questions.

-Death Wishes is a six-week workshop designed to help you thoughtfully prepare yourself—and your loved ones—for the time leading up to your death, the process of dying, the final breath, and the practical matters that follow.
+Death Wishes is an in person, six-week workshop designed to help you thoughtfully prepare yourself—and your loved ones—for the time leading up to your death, the process of dying, the final breath, and the practical matters that follow.

 During our time together, we will do a fair amount of gathering and organizing information.
-However, my favorite part is the conversations we will share.
-There will be reflection, discussion, and yes—some deep soul-searching along the way.
+However, my favorite parts are the conversations we will share.
+There will be reflection, laughter, discussion, and yes—some deep soul-searching along the way.
 Come prepared to be open, to listen, to gently support one another, and to offer thoughtful perspectives.

 By the end of the six weeks, you will walk away with a completed (or nearly completed!)
 Death Wishes binder containing the important information your loved ones will need to carry out your wishes.
 You will be easing their burden—giving them the space to grieve rather than scrambling to google the how, where, and when of end-of-life decisions.